Hyrox workout plan: Three best exercises to include, according to a master trainer

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Three unexpected exercises you need to add into your Hyrox training plan, according to an expert
+Three unexpected exercises you need to add into your Hyrox preparations, according to an expert trainer

 Weave this trio into your Hyrox workouts if you want a new PB